-Ege Maltepe is an actor, writer, director and educator from Istanbul, currently residing in New York City.
-Her work includes; “Variations After Joe” (2009, Cave Arts Space), “TEA for 3, A Trilogy on the multicultural face of New York” (2012, LPAC), “TITS by Prof G” (2013, Wired Arts Fest), Women of New York (2016, 4thU Artivists), and Classical for All projects; “Drama in Beethoven”, “Talking to Schubert”, “Genius #CHOPIN” and “Two Faces/ Phases of Schumann”.
+As a theater artist and writer she’s known with her work staged in New York “Variations After Joe” (2009, Cave Arts Space), “TEA for 3, A Trilogy on the multicultural face of New York” (2012, LPAC), “TITS by Prof G” (2013, Wired Arts Fest), Women of New York (2016, 4thU Artivists), and Classical for All projects; “Drama in Beethoven”, “Talking to Schubert”, “Genius #CHOPIN” and “Two Faces/ Phases of Schumann”.

 As an “artivist” Ege Maltepe directed 4thU Artivists’s (formerly 4thU V-Day) production of “The Vagina Monologues” three times with different women ensembles.
 In 2014, she curated and directed “Women’s Voices”.
 The company premiered Maltepe’s play “Women of New York” in 2016.
 With the theater productions , artivist theater group has raised over $90.000 for different nonprofit organizations supporting women & girls.